oSoc19/engie-dataoverload-backend/README.md

 http://localhost:9000/api/solarzip/:id : GET - To get the average solar production (by day) of a certain area (zipcode) or the closest area in case no values are available

 ## Queries
+Here is a description of all SQL queries that are implemented in files of the `queries/` folder.

 **_funfact.js_**  :